joshbegley/nyt-latest/README.md

 **We Fact-Checked Trump’s Speech**\
 `Former President Donald J. Trump made a number of claims about his policies and President Biden’s record.
-We are checking them for accuracy.`\
+We checked them for accuracy.`\
 https://nytimes.com/2022/11/15/us/we-are-fact-checking-trumps-speech.html?searchResultPosition=1

 **Trump’s Announcement Is a Sign of Weakness**\